mike-zenith/tutorial-ts-backend-archi/anemic-models/README.md

 ### use-cases

 Use-cases are business driven features that could be further grouped around an aggregate root.
 Aggregate root is an entity an all cohesive concepts in the domain.
-Do not create aggregate root-like classes within this anemic-model approach, as even the name "entity" is invalid, therefor its cohesive group would breach its definition and further violate its principles, creating a model-spagetti where dumb models would refer to one other, constantly invalidating and validating each other through setters.
+Do not create aggregate root-like classes within this anemic model approach, as even the name "entity" is invalid, therefor its cohesive group would breach its definition and further violate its principles, creating a model-spagetti where dumb models would refer to one other, constantly invalidating and validating each other through setters.

 As our model layer is thin and it does not contain business logic, we have the urge to create higher level, domain driven services that are combined together based on a business workflow.
 This is the "use-case".
 Naming it feature would create confusion as its also a tech jargon in testing, otherwise thats still acceptable from business perspective.